 When I finally showed signs of recovery, the Stanford team suggested that I continue to be aggressive with my treatment, and in November 2014 I did a very intense five-day course of radiation, rather than the standard 28 days.
 Radiation went through my ovaries, resulting in instant menopause.
 Just one week after finishing radiation, I had yet another surgery.
 This time the team debulked the rectal tumor, but they were unable to remove it entirely because it was pushing against nerves and blood vessels on my vaginal wall and back.

 I also was given a temporary ileostomy bag (my small intestine was routed out of my stomach and attached to a bag that collected my stool), which I had for three months while my colon healed.
 This surgery resulted in the loss of my entire rectum and 12 inches of colon.
 The ileostomy bag was very challenging; I had allergies to the adhesive material, and constant hives.
 I also had to empty it up to ten times per day, which was hard with a packed schedule that included work, toddler activities, and endless medical appointments/treatment.
 In March 2015 it was determined that my colon had healed and I had the ileostomy reversed.
-However, the reversal surgery resulted in total fecal incontinence, an issue that I dealt with until finally deciding to get a permanent colostomy bag in January of this year.
+However, the reversal surgery resulted in total fecal incontinence, an issue that I dealt with until finally deciding to get a permanent colostomy bag in January of 2016.

 My goal is to keep Fiona unaware of the harshness in this world, while still being open and honest with her about my cancer.
 Kids are very observant and know more than a lot of people give them credit for.
 This was very apparent when she visited me at the hospital following my liver surgery: just shy of her forth birthday she walked in the room, hesitated, looked me in the eyes, and asked, "mommy, are you going to die?"
 Having never discussed death or had someone die during her short lifetime I was shocked and I answered truthfully: "Fiona, everything dies eventually and I am doing everything I can to be alive as long as I can for you."